 The College Social Club was established in 2012 to give students, past and present, the opportunity to work with other students toward mutual goals.
 These goals include providing intellectual, cultural and social opportunities for international students to broaden their experience, enhance their social networks and provide support and guidance to other international students.
 Membership to the club is free and meetings are held monthly - or more regularly if planning an event.
 All students are welcome to join.
 It is an opportunity to meet other students and gain valuable experience in event planning, meeting management and fundraising.
-Email leanne.taylor@adelaide.edu.au for more information and follow us on social!
+Join the College Social Club Facebook page (@uoacsocialclub), Instagram (uoac social club) or email leanne.taylor@adelaide.edu.au for more information.